tinytim84/authy-wordpress/readme.txt

 == Frequently Asked Questions ==

-= How can a user enable two-factor authentication? = The user should go to his or her WordPress profile page and add his or her mobile number and country code.
+= How can an user enable two-factor authentication? = The user should go to his or her WordPress profile page and add his or her mobile number and country code.

 = How can a user disable Authy after enabling it? =